mhcho1994/rumoca/README.md

 ### DONE
 1. Flat subset of full Modelica Grammar using LALRPOP
 2. Initial Lexer using LOGOS
-3. Generation using TERA for Sympy/CasADi/Json
+3. Generation using JINJA for Sympy/CasADi/Json
 4. Command line interface using CLAP

 ### TODO